AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/package-source-files-recipe.md

 ![](../images/models-recipes/package-source-files/docker-creds.png)

-Note the values for Docker Host, Username, and Password.
+Note the values for Docker host, username, and password.
 These are used to build and push your [!DNL Docker] image in the workflows outlined below.

 >[!NOTE]
 >